csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Microsoft’s Database Tuning Assistant, for example, allows the user to ask “what if” questions, whereby the user can pick a view, and the optimizer then estimates the effect of materializing the view on the total cost of the workload and on the individual costs of different types of queries and updates in the workload.

-The automatic selection of indices and materialized views is usually imple- mented by enumerating different alternatives and using the query optimizer to estimate the costs and benefits of selecting each alternative by using the work-
+The automatic selection of indices and materialized views is usually imple- mented by enumerating different alternatives and using the query optimizer to estimate the costs and benefits of selecting each alternative by using the workload.

-**24.1 Performance Tuning 1041**

-load.
 Since the number of design alternatives may be extremely large, as also the workload, the selection techniques must be designed carefully.

 The first step is to generate a workload.
 This is usually done by recording all the queries and updates that are executed during some time period.
 Next, the selection tools perform **workload compression**, that is, create a representation of the workload using a small number of updates and queries.
 For example, updates of the same form can be represented by a single update with a weight corresponding to how many times the update occurred.
 Queries of the same form can be similarly replaced by a representative with appropriate weight.
 After this, queries that are very infrequent and do not have a high cost may be discarded from consideration.
 The most expensive queries may be chosen to be addressed first.
 Such workload compression is essential for large workloads.